-Scarlett Johansson Bashes Ivanka Trump, Calls Her A “Coward”
+Scarlett Johansson Bashes Ivanka Trump, Calls Her ‘Cowardly’

 President Donald Trump’s influential daughter can trigger many descriptive words to come to mind, the least likely description anyone could have come up with regarding Ivanka Trump is “coward.”
-The first daughter has shown her ferocity and cunning alongside her father, the president as they strive towards their goal for the country.
+The first daughter has shown her ferocity and cunning alongside her father as they strive toward their goal for the country.
 However, the Ghost in the Shell star Scarlett Johansson may have something to say about Ivanka, and it may come as a surprise.

-The 32-year-old actress took notice of the statements Ivanka Trump made during an interview with CBS News where the first daughter claimed that her impact on the White House will happen behind closed doors.
-Apparently, not everyone agrees on Ivanka’s take on things, especially since she was recently hired by the White House and even offered the official title of “Assistant to the President.”
+The 32-year-old actress took notice of the statements Ivanka Trump made during an interview with CBS News, where the first daughter claimed that her impact on the White House will happen behind closed doors.
+Apparently, not everyone agrees with Ivanka’s take on things, especially since she was recently hired by the White House and even offered the official title of “Assistant to the President.”

 Today's discussion with @realdonaldtrump, Vice President Pence, SBA Administrator Linda McMahon and 10 incredible women business owners was an important and meaningful way to celebrate the end of Women's History Month, as we praise their successes, acknowledge their challenges and understand how the administration can best support women (and men!) in starting and growing their businesses.
 I look forward to continuing to work together on this critical topic #WomensEconomicEmpowerment